Diabetic Kitchen Essentials

-Living with type 2 diabetes—or caring for someone who does—means your kitchen isn’t just a place to cook.
-It’s the front line of health.
-The food you stock can make the difference between steady blood sugar and frustrating spikes.
-That’s why having the right staples on hand isn’t optional—it’s essential.
+When you’re living with type 2 diabetes—or caring for someone who is—your kitchen becomes more than just a place to cook.
+It’s your front line.
+The choices you stock on those shelves can mean the difference between steady blood sugar and those frustrating, unpredictable spikes.

 If you’re curious how my husband was diagnosed two month ago with Type 2 diabetes, check “The Gallbladder, a Warning, and a Wake-Up Call” post.